Supermarket price comparison

 Which is the cheapest supermarket?

-Every month, we compare how much the UK's biggest supermarkets charge for a trolley of groceries, including everything from bread to toothpaste.
+Every month, we compare how much the UK's biggest supermarkets charge for a trolley packed full of essentials ranging from bread and milk to tea bags and toothpaste.

 There's a regular price war between Aldi and Lidl, the two discounters, and often huge differences between the larger supermarkets.

 You may be surprised by how the grocers rank when we compare them...